alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-using-hair-medicines.md

 note: true
 lang: en
 locale: en
-excerpt: If a person suffers hair loss and becomes bald, will it be permissible to use medication to generate hair growth?
+summary: If a person suffers hair loss and becomes bald, will it be permissible to use medication to generate hair growth?
 ---

 ### Question: